Wikimedia-ID/Wikimedia-ID.github.io/_posts/2017-01-06-BesutKodeSMAnGoogleCodeinEN.md

 ---
 Happy New Year 2017!

-To the participants of Besut Kode High School 2017 will start as a new challenge for them as they are fighthing to be on the top for international programming competitions [Google Code-in](https://developers.google.com/open-source/gci/).
+To the participants of Besut Kode High School, the year 2017 will start as a new challenge for them as they are competing to be on the top for international programming competitions [Google Code-in](https://developers.google.com/open-source/gci/).

 ## What is Google Code-in?